Robust propagating in-gap modes due to spin-orbit domain walls in graphene: Domain walls in valley-Zeeman SOC

-The VZ DW modes can actually be exactly mapped onto the bound states of a gate voltage DW in spinless bilayer graphene introduced in Ref~\cite{Martin08}.
-The low energy Hamiltonian of AB-stacked gated bilayer graphene (BLG) is:
+The valley-Zeeman DW modes can be exactly mapped onto the bound states of a DW profile in gate voltage in spinless bilayer graphene introduced in Ref~\cite{Martin08}.
+The low energy Hamiltonian of AB-stacked gated bilayer graphene is:

 where the new Pauli matrices $\eta_i$ act in the layer space, while $t_\perp$ is the hopping amplitude to go from the $A$ atom of one layer to a $B$ atom of the other layer.
-The mapping to our VZ+R model can be done stepwise by applying two unitary transformations.
+The mapping to our graphene model with valley-Zeeman and Rashba can be done stepwise by applying two unitary transformations.
 First, to recover our form of the kinetic part we apply $U^{\dagger}=\frac{1+\tz}{2}+\frac{1-\tz}{2}\sz$ which multiplies the $\tau=-1$ sector by $\sz$, obtaining